Warrington and Altrincham Junction Railway

 The Warrington and Altrincham Junction Railway was a railway line that was in operation from 1 November 1853 to 7 July 1985.
-The railway was created by an act of parliament on 3 July 1851 to build a line between Timperley Junction on the Manchester, South Junction and Altrincham Railway (MSJAR), to provide a through route to Manchester, and Warrington Arpley on the St Helens and Runcorn Gap Railway providing a link with Liverpool.
+The railway was created by an act of Parliament, the Warrington and Altrincham Junction Railway Act 1851 (14 & 15 Vict. c. lxxi), on 3 July 1851 to build a line between Timperley Junction on the Manchester, South Junction and Altrincham Railway (MSJAR), to provide a through route to Manchester, and Warrington Arpley on the St Helens and Runcorn Gap Railway providing a link with Liverpool.

 Renaming

-A bill to build an extension, designed by Thomas Brassey, to Stockport was authorised on 4 August 1853 also renamed the railway company to the Warrington and Stockport Railway.
+A bill to build an extension, designed by Thomas Brassey, to Stockport, passed on 4 August 1853 as the Warrington and Stockport Railway Act 1853 (16 & 17 Vict. c. cxxii), also renamed the railway company to the Warrington and Stockport Railway.